- Need a quick abrasive sanding tool?

 - Capable of sanding any wood surface with hook and loop pads.

-- Has an auto track belt alignment system that keeps the belt centered.
+- Features an auto-track belt alignment system that keeps the belt centered.

 - A bit big and heavy.